Rahulhbx/chat_App/README.md

 6) You can see a login page as above.

 ## Contact
-For any query or suggestions you can contact me :<br>
+For any query or suggestions you can contact me :
 Email: shinchanhbx@gmail.com